Academy football: Zac Brunt case - is £120,000 fee for a 15-year-old what really happens?

 For example, from about 3,000 Premier League academy players last season, 210 left a club early and, of those, 182 (87%) had compensation rights waived.
 That percentage has remained above 80% for the past three years.

-The EFL also says that in the past 12 months in over 90% of cases where a player has left an EFL club's academy there has been no claim for compensation.
+The EFL also says in the past 12 months, in over 90% of cases where a player has left an EFL club's academy, there has been no claim for compensation.

 - All parents are contacted by the Premier League when a player joins an academy - with the Charter for Parents and information on the "balanced and proportionate compensation system".

-- "Clubs would have little incentive to invest in providing the best possible environment in their academies if their young players could move freely at any time without recognition of the years of coaching and education they have received".
+- "Clubs would have little incentive to invest in providing the best possible environment in their academies if their young players could move freely at any time without recognition of the years of coaching and education they have received."

 - Parents can "mutually agree" with the club to use a YD10 form when leaving an academy early.
-"In some cases, should they join another academy, it requires their new club to pay compensation for the years of training and development the player has received at their previous club.
+"In some cases, should they join another academy, it requires their new club to pay compensation for the years of training and development the player has received at their previous club."

 - "In the vast majority of cases involving a YD10 form, Premier League clubs waive any rights to future compensation."